hibbitts-design/docsify-this/README.md

 When displaying GitHub Markdown files, the branch name is assumed to be `main`, and other paths will likely cause a 404 message.
 When displaying Codeberg Markdown files, the path is assumed to contain `/src/branch/main` and other paths will likely cause a 404 message.

 _Generation of 'Edit this Page' links on multiple page Markdown sites with a Navbar not working as expected._
 Due to not being able to update Navbar links before page rendering, 'Edit this Page' links cannot be automatically updated to their correct target pages.
-Manually pass a URL pointing to the Git Repository using the URL parameter `edit-link` as a workaround.
+Manually pass a URL pointing to the Git Repository using the URL parameter `edit-link` as a workaround, for example https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-site/main&homepage=home.md&loadNavbar=_navbar&edit-link=https://github.com/hibbitts-design/docsify-this-multiple-page-site&edit-link-text=GitHub%20Repository.

 _Updated Markdown file not displayed in the Browser._
 Docsify is likely displaying the last cached version.
 To ensure the most recent version of a file is loaded, do a [hard refresh of your Browser cache](https://www.makeuseof.com/hard-refresh-browser/).